wwbp/lbmha_2019-2020/README.md

   - `date` The Wednesday of the ISO week
   - `date_range` Monday-Sunday of the ISO weeks
   - `yearweek` redundant column for easy sorting
+- `lbmha_yw_cnty_undifferenced.csv` depression and anxiety scores for 2019 and 2020 measured from Twitter data.
+This data does not include any correction for other years.